From Viral Fame To Household Name: The Best Careers Launched By Viral Videos

 Kimbo Slice rose to viral fame with his infamous street fight videos circulated through YouTube.

 He emerges victorious in all but one video, and his beatdowns attracted the attention of MMA organisation EliteXC.
-He earned millions fighting for the group.
+He earned between $250,000 - $500,000 for each of his four fights with the company.

-Most recently, Slice competed in The Ultimate Fighter and fought in a handful of official UFC bouts.
-After a loss to Matt Mitrione, Kimbo was released by the company but his fame continues.
+Most recently, Slice competed in The Ultimate Fighter and fought in two official UFC bouts.
+After a loss to Matt Mitrione, Kimbo was released by the company.

 Soulja Boy had a number one hit with 'Crank That (Soulja Boy)' when he was just 17-years old.